DevonMartens/liri-bot/README.md

 ♣	It will run spotify-this-song for "I Want it That Way," and the text in random.txt.
 ♣	A test will be shown for random.txt to test out the feature for movie-this and concert-this.

-Please Enjoy this GIF of the app working:
+Please view screen shot one and two of this working:

+I plan on creating a gif later.